Who Shares Fake News? Uncovering Insights from Social Media Users' Post Histories: Study 1: Exploring How Post Histories Can Help Distinguish Fake-News Sharers

-Dictionary-based approaches, such as the Linguistic Inquiry and Word Count (LIWC) \citep{pennebaker2015development}, are commonly used to analyze consumers' writing styles \citep{berger2020uniting}.
-In our case, we can utilize LIWC on each user's entire post-history to count words from pre-determined categories, including standard language categories (e.g., articles, prepositions), psychological processes (e.g., emotions, social), and specific content areas (e.g., school, work).
-LIWC then calculates the percentage of words in each language category out of the total number of words used in a document, which, in our case, would be all the past tweets accessible of a Twitter user.
+Dictionary-based approaches, such as Linguistic Inquiry and Word Count (LIWC) \citep{pennebaker2015development}, are commonly used to analyze consumers' writing samples \citep{berger2020uniting}.
+In our case, we can utilize LIWC on each user's entire post history to count words from pre-determined categories, including standard language categories (e.g., articles, prepositions), psychological processes (e.g., emotions, social), and specific content areas (e.g., school, work).
+LIWC then calculates the percentage of words in each language category out of the total number of words used in a document, which, in our case, would be all the past tweets accessible for a Twitter user.
 While LIWC is easy to implement and interpret, it does have limitations in scope.
-For example, to address our expectation that fake-news sharers would display high levels of arousal \citep{berger2012makes}, we included four additional dictionaries for emotional valence (positive/negative) and arousal (high/low) \citep{villarroel2017unveiling} as LIWC does not separate valence from arousal.
-Nevertheless, using these dictionary-based approaches, we can extract numerous textual cues that may be useful for discriminating fake-news sharers in ways easily implementable by others.
+For example, differences regarding the level of arousal, which constitutes an important part of the quality of emotions, cannot be accessed via LIWC \citep{reisenzein1994pleasure}.
+As arousal has been shown to impact willingness to share information \citep{berger2012makes}, we also included four additional dictionaries for emotional valence (positive/negative) and arousal (high/low) \citep{villarroel2017unveiling}.
+These dictionaries enable us to extract numerous textual cues that may be useful for discriminating fake-news sharers in ways easily implementable by others.

-Regarding personality traits, we chose a non-dictionary-based approach to infer personality from post-histories.
-In contrast to previous work that has relied on LIWC categories to infer psychological traits of fake-news propagators \citep[e.g.,][]{shu2018understanding}, we use the trait prediction engine Magic Sauce (applymagicsauce) to estimate the big five personality traits (openness to experience, conscientiousness, extraversion, agreeableness, neuroticism).
+Regarding personality traits, we chose a non-dictionary-based approach.
+In contrast to previous work that has relied on LIWC categories to infer psychological traits of fake-news propagators \citep[e.g.,][]{shu2018understanding}, we used the trait prediction engine Magic Sauce (applymagicsauce) to estimate the Big Five personality traits (openness to experience, conscientiousness, extraversion, agreeableness, neuroticism).
 Magic Sauce is a pre-trained classifier that utilizes data from participants who had both social media texts and psychometric survey results available.
-Extensively validated for personality and some socio-demographics \citep{youyou2015computer}, Magic Sauce provides a reliable non-dictionary-based approach to infer personality traits from post-histories.
+Extensively validated for personality and some socio-demographics \citep{youyou2015computer}, Magic Sauce provides a reliable, non-dictionary-based approach to infer personality traits from post histories.
+We also use alternative operationalizations and measures, as described in Table \ref{tab:AllMeasures}.